We all know that criticism can sometimes be hard to take, but we also learn very early on that it usually makes for a stronger and better business.

 Bonus!!!

-Proving that bad customer service doesn’t need to take place online for it to go viral, is Comcast
+Proving that bad customer service doesn’t need to take place online for it to go viral, is Comcast.

 A well-known tech blogger, determined to out Comcast’s awful customer service, recorded a horrible call he had with a Comcast employee who tried to do everything in his power to prevent the service cancellation.